 “Just one great partnership with the right person can have an

 ~Janine Ogg and Jo Foster, business coaches

 I think most of us can relate to the quote above.
 Phenomenal partners can have a remarkable impact on our businesses.
 Referral partners – in particular – are an invaluable and indispensable resource (for information on how to attract potential partners, click here).

-So today, I want to talk about how Realtors can help boost your business.
-But I also want to cover a number of other deal-getting strategies, such as finding foreclosures and driving for dollars.
+So today, I want to talk about how Realtors can help boost your wholesale real estate investing business.
+But I also want to cover a number of other deal-getting strategies, such as finding foreclosures (REOs) and driving for dollars.
 All are fundamental deal-getting strategies that you should at least test in your target market.

 Let me give you a brief word of advice, to start: not every Realtor is going to be the right fit as a referral partner for you.